pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-4.md

 	- What are database roles and what are they used for
 	- Different type of users
 4. Write Create scripts for your physical database for your group project theme
+   	- THESE SCRIPTS ARE CURRENTLY TO BE COMPLETED AS DRAFTS.
+Use DBeaver to avoid some syntax issues.
-5. Provide description your scripts.
+6. Provide description your scripts.

 In the 9/17 class session, your physical database will undergo peer review which you will use to improve your physical database ahead of the next assignment.